Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 • Forensic accounting & data reconstruction: secure raw data, rebuild flows, expose estimation errors.

-• Procedure: contest searches and seizures, monitor limitation clocks, leverage cooperation where beneficial, and coordinate with corporate compliance.
+• Procedure: contest searches and seizures, monitor limitation clocks, leverage cooperation where beneficial, and secure file access.

 • Crisis moves: rapid advice on dawn raids, interview strategy, and—where suitable—self-disclosure.